HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md

 ```

-Optionally, you can import the local .txt/.csv file to a spreadsheet or other reporting tools for viewing and further analysis.
+Optionally, you can import the local .txt or .csv file to a spreadsheet or other reporting tools for viewing and further analysis.